-Patients that undergo rhinoplasty with San Diego plastic surgeon Vince Marin have a lot of questions about the recovery timeline after surgery.
+Patients that undergo rhinoplasty with San Diego nose surgeon, Dr. Vincent Marin have a lot of questions about the recovery timeline after surgery.
 In this post, Dr. Marin details how long specific side effects last, and what lifestyle changes you will need to make after rhinoplasty surgery.

 How Long Do Side Effects Last?